tornikepirveli/Thunderstorm/README.md

 jupyter notebook
 ```

-# Next steps for the project:
+## Next steps for the project:
-## Increase local ram for iterative image analysis
+Increase local ram for iterative image analysis

-### P.S: There are some example analysis data in Results folder
+#### P.S: There are some example data from analysis in Results folder